 My name is Charlie Caruana and I live at Teesdale.
 I have been painting for about 11 years.
 I started to paint after I retired.
 My choice of medium is oil and also acrylic.
-I like to point landscapes, seascapes and am always looking for different ideas.
-I also like gardeing and woodwork and I find the three hobbies relaxing.
+I like to paint landscapes, seascapes and am always looking for different ideas.
+I also like gardening and woodwork and I find the three hobbies relaxing.

 Murray has been photographing the remote parts of this country for over 30 years now, and continues to look for new places to explore.
-Since returning from his first Australia round trip in 1985, his photography has been used by magazines, newspapers, and tourist agencies.
-He has written and illustrated six travel guide books in the last 15 years.
+Since returning from his first Australian round trip in 1985, his photography has been used by magazines, newspapers, and tourist agencies.

 I find it interesting to combine prints and painting together which often creates a more textural collage effect .
 My printmaking has been a consistent part of my practice and has been extended into textile based works but still maintained within a mainstream print genre.

 Marita Reynolds has been studying art since 2001 to 2014 with Janet Matthews’s wildlife pencil artist and exhibiting since 2010.
 She recently moved to Golden Plains Shire.
 Marita’s artwork is a combination of pencil and pastel, with wildlife and nature the subject focus.
 Marita’s fascination with the natural world comes from her heart.

 Sharyn Marriott is a local artist and has lived in Teesdale for many years - in fact, she has lived locally nearly all her life and attended the Inverleigh Primary School and later, the Geelong West Technical School (now called Western Heights Secondary College).